-Here are some great example business class flights you can take:
+Here are some great examples of business class flights you can take:

-To make things even better, Citi and American Express often run huge transfer bonuses of 25%-30% to top off your miles even more!
+To make things even better, Citi and American Express often run huge transfer bonuses of 25% to 30% to increase your miles!
 If you line everything up correctly, you can fly from the West Coast to Japan in ANA Business Class round-trip for 70,000 points!

 Here’s how to book ANA Business Class with Virgin Atlantic (do not transfer your points yet):

-The last thing you need to know is about transfer times: Chase and Citi transfer instantly, AmEx takes 2-3 business days, and Marriott can take the same as AmEx.
-Make sure you know this when you’re planning award holds!
-If your award hold is lost, there’s no guarantee the seats will still be there if you try again.
+The last thing you need to know is transfer times: Chase and Citi transfer instantly, Amex takes 2 to 3 business days, and Marriott can take the same as Amex.
+Make sure you know this when you’re planning your award booking.

 Follow these steps to book: